 HyperCal, the term for this combined tincture, is also available ready-made in many health food stores.

 Some pet owners may opt for internal remedies and even these are available in natural products.
 For example, allergic reactions can be alleviated by administering foods rich in antioxidants.
 Among the most potent sources are berries, green and leafy vegetables, apples, olive oil, kelp, and raw meat.

 Also, consider adding essential fatty acids to your dog’s diet.
 These supplements, which include the Omega-3 commonly found in fish oil, promote healthy skin and eliminate inflammation.

 While essential fatty acids may be available wherever there are personal protection dogs for sale, it may be better to get them from health food stores.
 It’s important to ensure the supplement is fresh, cold-pressed, and refrigerated.

 While coconut oil may not directly solve hot spots, it has helped in certain skin conditions in dogs, due to its antifungal properties.
-Coconut oil is especially effective in curing yeast infections, when administered in one teaspoon doses per every 10 pounds of body weight.
+Coconut oil is especially effective in curing yeast infections when administered in one teaspoon of doses per every 10 pounds of body weight.

 There are additional homeopathic remedies available, which can be found at almost any health food store.
 Apis, Belladonna, Calendula, Aconite, Pulsatilla, Graphites, Mercurius, Rhus tox, and Arsenicum are common homeopathic remedies, which are typically given in 30C or 200C dosages.
 The higher dosage should be administered in cases of severely distressed hot spots.
 In both cases, treatment should be discontinued as soon as improvement is observed.